Traditionally, enchiladas are soft tortillas dipped in salsa, filled, and then baked.

 - 1/2 teaspoon oregano

 - Heat a large skillet over medium-high heat.
 Add olive oil.
 When oil is hot add the onion, jalapeño, and garlic.
 Cook 7 to 8 minutes, stirring occasionally, until the onions begin to soften but does not turn brown.
-Add the tomatoes along with their juices, can chopped green chili peppers spinach, chicken, oregano, and salt.
-Stir until the tomato juice coats the chicken and spinach.
+Add the tomatoes along with their juices, can chopped green chili peppers, chicken, and oregano.
+Cook 2 to 3 minutes more, stirring often until the chicken is cooked through.
+Stir in the spinach and cook 1 minute more to wilt.

 - Wrap ½ cup of the chicken mixture in each tortilla.
 Lay the tortillas seam-side down in the baking dish.
-Spoon the sour cream over the tops of the tortillas and sprinkle with cheese.
+Spoon the remaining tomato sauce from the skillet around the tortillas.
+Sprinkle the tops of the tortillas with the cheese and bake 20 to 25 minutes until the cheese is melted and the tortillas are warm.

-- Bake 10-15 minutes uncovered until the cheese begins to brown and the filling is warm.
+- Bake 10 to 15 minutes uncovered until the cheese begins to brown and the filling is warm.
 Serve immediately.

 Wine Pairings: Gewürztraminer, Rose